laurakond/artly-api/README.md

     - To activate the virtual environment write `[directory-name]/Scripts/Activate`
     - If you need to deactivate it, type `deactivate` in the terminal
     - remember to include this to the .gitignore file
 5. Next, create an env.py file where you will keep your key data and make sure it is included in the .gitignore file.
-Key data can include:
+Key data may include:
     - DATABASE_URL
     - SECRET_KEY
     - CLOUDINARY_URL